 If you’re in Manila, Grab Car is a great way to get about.
 It works like Uber, but you can pay the driver cash at the end of the ride.
 The quickest transport option is a motorbike taxi such as Grab Bike or Angkas but you may well need nerves of steel as you weave in and out of the Manila traffic.
-You’ll need a wi-fi connection to use the apps on the go so I would recommend getting a Filipino sim card when you arrive or a portable wi-fi hub which you can pick up at Manila airport for not very much.
-We didn’t realise we could have bought a portable hub and so had to rely on public wi-fi which made things a bit tricky at times.
+You’ll need a wi-fi connection to use the apps on the go so I would recommend getting a Filipino sim card when you arrive and definitely bringing a portable wi-fi hub such as Skyroam with you so you can stay connected and travel around more easily.
+We didn’t realise we could have bought a portable hub and so had to rely on public wi-fi which made things a bit tricky at times and we couldn’t really use Grab Car.
 Downloading offline maps from Google was really helpful and worth doing before you head off on your travels.

 You can also get a jeepney to get about, but there’s no air-con other than an open window or open back door and it can get a little crowded.
 Jeepneys are a really budget friendly way to get around and you can hire them which is great if you’re travelling in a group.
 Outside of Manila, tricycles are the most popular way to get around.
 A tricycle is basically a motorbike with a roof and sidecar and it’s not uncommon to see 4-5 people and the driver travelling on one.
 They’re great for shorter distances (you can go longer distances but it’s not the most comfortable of rides) and they’re really inexpensive.